The DataGrid control, as you likely know, can easily be configured to add a column of buttons. By adding a ButtonColumn, whenever

 a similar manner.
 For more information on creating these types of controls, along with a further discussion on event bubbling,

-be sure to read
+be sure to read Building

-DataBound Templated Custom ASP.NET Server Controls
+DataBound Templated Custom ASP.NET Server Controls.